SABA-SALEH/yummy-hub/README.md

 - Users can view and edit their profile information, including username and email address.
 - Profile information is stored securely and can be updated as needed.

+**Print Recipe Functionality:**

+- Users can print recipes directly from the web application, allowing them to access recipes offline or share them with others.
+- Printed recipes are formatted in a user-friendly layout, ensuring clear and concise presentation of ingredients, instructions, and other details.
+- This functionality provides users with the flexibility to conveniently reference recipes without requiring access to the online platform.

 **Session Management:**